sshota0809/cndt2022-helmfile-renovate-sample/renovate-with-private-helm-repository.md

 ## Generate encrypted credential by Renovate Encrypt

 At first, you prepare a credential to access to your private helm repository.
 It may be your personal GitHub access token or other.
-Once you prepare it you can encrypt it through [Renovate Encrypt](https://app.renovatebot.com/encrypt). you put your `Organization`, `Repository` and `Raw Password Value` into box and click `Encrypt` button.
+Once you prepare it you can encrypt it through [Renovate Encrypt](https://app.renovatebot.com/encrypt). you fill your `Organization`, `Repository` and `Raw Password Value` into box and click `Encrypt` button.

 ## Reference secret in helmfile.yaml